-New Journalism Project is pleased to announce the publication of a new book soon to be available at Lulu.com.
+New Journalism Project is pleased to announce the publication of a new book available at Lulu.com.

 Stories from Wimberley 1928-29 by Eleanor Jennings provides a glimpse into small town life in the Texas Hill Country in the last century.
 Eleanor Jennings was eight years old when she moved to Wimberley.
 Her stories are childhood memories of family gatherings, school, the Wimberley Square, and the natural beauty of Cypress Creek and Blue Hole.